Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ1: Root Cause of Misconfigurations

 \subsubsection{Invalid option name}

 {Configuration options typically have readable names so that users can understand the role of the configuration.
-However, we noticed that users often set invalid configuration names. \Cref{real_cases}(b) shows an example of invalid option names, where \texttt{set X-FORWARDED-PROTO} was misspelled as \texttt{set X\_FORWARDED\_PROTO} in \textbf{CA48}.
+However, we noticed that users often set invalid configuration names. \Cref{real_cases}(b) shows an example of invalid option names, where \texttt{set X-FORWARDED-PROTO} was misspelled as \texttt{set X\_FORWARDED\_PROTO} in \textit{RC$\mathit{_{I}}$-Case\#48}.
 Since the option \texttt{X-FORWARDED-PROTO} sets the protocol (i.e., HTTP or HTTPS) used by the original client, this misconfiguration led Jenkins to switch from HTTPS to plain HTTP, resulting in potential security risks.
 In addition, software update may also lead to the changes of option names and thus cause syntax errors when users are not aware of the update.
-For example, in \textbf{CA44}, \texttt{autocommit} was an option name in PostgreSQL version 9.5.2, whereas it was removed after PostgreSQL version 9.5.
-In \textbf{CA40} and \textbf{CA43}, users used new features in old versions, leading to invalid option names}.
+For example, in \textit{RC$\mathit{_{I}}$-Case\#44}, \texttt{autocommit} was an option name in PostgreSQL version 9.5.2, whereas it was removed after PostgreSQL version 9.5.
+In \textit{RC$\mathit{_{I}}$-Case\#40} and \textit{RC$\mathit{_{I}}$-Case\#43}, users used new features in old versions, leading to invalid option names}.